 - A professional or academic résumé

 A limited number of partial assistantship awards are available on a competitive basis.
-This financial support includes a full tuition waiver as well as a partial fee waiver and a health insurance credit.
+This financial support includes tuition credit and a health insurance credit.
 In exchange, students will be required to work as teaching or research assistants during the semester (hours vary by type of assistantship).
 Prospective students interested in applying for assistantship awards should include a petition letter with their admissions materials outlining their skills and financial need.